 He massaged Goldie with a slippered foot, ‘And I feed the old girl.
 Of course, she’s going to stick close to me, like Orla and Chirstie before her!’

 Whack!
 Whack!
 Goldie’s tail a metronome, the wooden deck vibrating and my sigh just audible.

 ‘I understand all that and a pet is a wonderful way of coping with grief.’

 ‘Agreed,’ said John, ‘… and when Goldie dies we’ll obviously get another dog.’

 Goldie quivered as if understanding every word.
 Her tail flopped silent.
-Quick to reassure the old girl, John said, ‘a long time off, I hope.‘
+Quick to reassure the old girl, John said, ‘A long time off, I hope.‘

+Determined, I pushed on.
 ‘Grief isn’t just about death John.
 MaryJane’s best friend is moving to Gippsland next week.’

-Only half-listening, John mumbled, ‘so?’
+Only half-listening, John mumbled, ‘So?’

 I felt my cheeks flame.
 Exasperation crept into my voice, ‘Emma’s been part of MaryJane’s life since they were babies.
 Don’t you remember how important your first best friend was?
 MaryJane’s devastated.’